ngernest/chamelean_wip/README.md

 # Chamelean
-An extension of Lean's Plausible property-based testing library which automatically derives checkers / enumerators / generators for inductive relations.
+Chamelean is an extension of Lean's Plausible property-based testing library which automatically derives generators, enumerators and checkers for inductive relations.

-(See the [`New`](./Plausible/New/) subdirectory for code that uses Lean's metaprogramming facilities (`TSyntax`) to perform this procedure.)

 Our design is heavily inspired by [Coq/Rocq's QuickChick](https://github.com/QuickChick/QuickChick) library and the following papers:
 - [*Computing Correctly with Inductive Relations* (PLDI 2022)](https://lemonidas.github.io/pdf/ComputingCorrectly.pdf)